Iforgotmybrain/Tales-from-the-Road-Twine-Version/README.md

 You won't find much here except the source code and my amazing commit messages.

 Code is licensed under GNU General Public License v3.0.
-All assests are All Rights Reserved.
+All art assests are All Rights Reserved.